Last Updated on February 19, 2024

 Holding her in a carrier, my partner and I have strolled through museums and galleries, delighted to see her giggle, coo and point at majestic works such as the 15th-century series of tapestries, “The Lady and the Unicorn”, at the Musée de Cluny.

 See more on child-friendly museums in Paris here, and our guide to some of the best free museums in Paris– ideal when you need to keep your budget in check.

 Take a boat or bus tour.

-Not all babies will tolerate sitting for a spell on a boat or bus for a tour (mine cried hysterically the last time I took her on a sightseeing cruise in Strasbourg, and didn’t stop till we disembarked).
-But for parents with tired feet and want to sit back for a spell, a gentle cruise on the Seine or a hop-on, hop-off bus tour might do just the trick.
+Not all babies will tolerate sitting for a spell on a boat or bus for a tour (mine cried hysterically the last time I took her on a sightseeing cruise in Strasbourg, and didn’t stop until we disembarked).
+But for parents with tired feet and arms, a gentle cruise on the Seine or a hop-on, hop-off bus tour might do just the trick.

 True, it might lull the baby to sleep.
 But until then, it can provide plenty of interesting new things to point at or talk about, especially if you have a chatty toddler who’s starting to become more aware of the world around them– and is excited to have monuments and landmarks pointed out to them (Look!
 There’s the Eiffel Tower!
 There’s Notre Dame!)